simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 ----------------

 The SMPI interface provides several specific configuration items.
-These are uneasy to see since the code is usually launched through the ``smiprun`` script directly.
+These are not easy to see, since the code is usually launched through the ``smiprun`` script directly.

 .. _cfg=smpi/host-speed: